addisonbeck/nix/README.md

 # 🙈

 My terminal-centric systems configuration for darwin and a bit of nixOS.
-There is definitely, for sure some stuff in here you haven't seen before but it's an unapologetic mess.
+There is definitely some stuff in here you haven't seen before but it's an unapologetic mess.